trevorld/r-xmpdf/README.md

   + `brew install exiftool` (Homebrew)
   + `choco install exiftool` (Chocolately)

 * **[ghostscript](https://www.ghostscript.com/)** can be used to set bookmarks and documentation info entries in pdf files.
-Can also be used to get the number of pages in a pdf.
+  Can also be used to concatenate pdf files together as well as get the number of pages in a pdf.

   + `sudo apt-get install ghostscript` (Debian/Ubuntu)
   + `brew install ghostscript` (Homebrew)
   + `choco install ghostscript` (Chocolately)

 * **[pdftk-java](https://gitlab.com/pdftk-java/pdftk)** or perhaps **[pdftk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/)** can be used to get/set bookmarks and documentation info entries in pdf files.
-Can also be used to get the number of pages in a pdf.
+  Can also be used to concatenate pdf files together as well as get the number of pages in a pdf.

   + `sudo apt-get install pdftk-java` (Debian/Ubuntu)
   + `brew install pdftk-java` (Homebrew)